 CPA Board of Directors

-President, Derek Fenwick, Psy.D.
+President, Kate Patterson, Psy.D.

 Email: president@connpsych.org